Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-date-tolocalestring.md

 Before we checked out how to [convert numbers to locale formats using JavaScript](https://daily-dev-tips.com/posts/vanilla-javascript-number-tolocalestring/), and today we'll use the same approach but on date objects.

-It's quite often you want to show a date in that user's specific format.
+You often want to show a date in that user's specific format.

-The outputs of today will vary on the locale we pass into the function.
+Today's outputs will vary depending on the locale we pass into the function.

 ## JavaScript date to locale format